wingkeet/basey/README.md

 # basey
-JavaScript implementation of RFC 4648 with ECMAScript modules.
+JavaScript implementation of RFC 4648 with ECMAScript module.

 ### Introduction
 The Base16, Base32, Base32hex and Base64 implementation described herein